projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-module-inserted-request` defines the Greybus SVC Module Inserted request payload.
-The request specifies the location of the Primary Interface on the Frame for the inserted Module.
-It also specifies the number of Interfaces covered by the Module.
+The request specifies the location of the :ref:`Primary Interface <glossary-primary-interface>` to the newly inserted Module in the primary_intf_id field.
+It also specifies the number of Interfaces covered by the Module in the intf_count field; this includes the Primary Interface, plus the total number of :ref:`Secondary Interfaces <glossary-secondary-interface>` to the Module, if any.

-The location of each Interface ID on a Frame is well-defined:
-Interface ID 1 represents the Interface Block at the top left of the back (non-display) side of the Frame.
-The next Interface ID is 2, and it represents the Interface Block below (toward the bottom of the Frame) Interface ID 1.
 Interface IDs increase consecutively, moving counter-clockwise around the Frame.
-The size of a Module (its interface count) is always 1 or more.
+The size of a Module (the value of the intf_count field in the Module Inserted request payload) is always one or more.

 .. figtable::
     :nofig: